jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ---

+class: center, middle

 # Thousands of lines of code

+![](images/huge-files-kirk.gif)

+???

 * If you have more than 1,000 lines of code in a single file
+* Code smell that says, split your code up better
 * Something is wrong...

----
-class: center, middle

-# Thousands of lines of code

-![](images/huge-files-kirk.gif)

 ---
 class: left